Globalization: International cooperation

 Military cooperation – Past examples of international cooperation exist.
 One example is the security cooperation between the United States and the former Soviet Union after the end of the Cold War, which astonished international society.
 Arms control and disarmament agreements, including the Strategic Arms Reduction Treaty (see START I, START II, START III, and New START) and the establishment of NATO's Partnership for Peace, the Russia NATO Council, and the G8 Global Partnership against the Spread of Weapons and Materials of Mass Destruction, constitute concrete initiatives of arms control and de-nuclearization.
 The US–Russian cooperation was further strengthened by anti-terrorism agreements enacted in the wake of 9/11.

 Environmental cooperation – One of the biggest successes of environmental cooperation has been the agreement to reduce chlorofluorocarbon (CFC) emissions, as specified in the Montreal Protocol, in order to stop ozone depletion.
 The most recent debate around nuclear energy and the non-alternative coal-burning power plants constitutes one more consensus on what not to do.
 Thirdly, significant achievements in IC can be observed through development studies.

-Economic cooperation – One of the biggest challenges in 2019 with globalization is that many believe the progress made in the past decades are now back tracking.
-The back tracking of globalization has coined the term "Slobalization."
+Economic cooperation – One of the biggest challenges of globalization in contemporary times is that many believe the progress made in the past decades is now being undone.
+The backsliding of globalization has led to the coinage of the term slobalization.
 Slobalization is a new, slower pattern of globalization.